vmware-tanzu/secrets-manager/docs/_pages/0130-contributing.md

 If you miss series of commits, you can use `git rebase` with `-i` or `--interactive` flags to edit and append.

+## Add Tests for New Features

+As you contribute major new functionalities to the software, it's essential to adhere to a policy that requires the addition of corresponding tests.

+This **policy** underscores the importance of validating new features through thorough testing.
+For every significant addition you make, ensure that robust tests are included.

+This practice is **crucial** for maintaining the **VSecM**’s quality, reliability, and stability.
+By integrating tests for new features, you contribute not only to the early detection of defects but also to the facilitation of smoother future enhancements and modifications.

+Your commitment to this testing policy is integral to our collective success in software development.

 ## What Technologies Do I Need to Know?

 You don’t have to be an expert in all of these technologies to contribute to